Triumphant Tsipras returns to fight for Greek economy, debt relief

 WORK FAST

-With the first review of Greece's 86 billion euro bailout program due next month, Tsipras must work fast to recapitalize Greek banks and stave off recession.
+With the first review of Greece's 86 billion euro bailout programme due next month, Tsipras must work fast to recapitalise Greek banks and stave off recession.
 He received a raft of congratulatory messages from European leaders urging him to move swiftly on reforms.

-A Syriza party official said his first domestic goal would be to stabilize banks and the wider economy, still reeling from three weeks when banks were shut before Tsipras accepted the bailout.
+A Syriza party official said his first domestic goal would be to stabilise banks and the wider economy, still reeling from three weeks when banks were shut before Tsipras accepted the bailout.

 Some European governments, particularly Germany, are opposed to writing off part of Greece's debt but less averse to stretching out its repayment schedule.